gmanideep1991/gmanideep1991/README.md

 ### Hello Github 👋
-This is Manideep, I am software engineer currently working at [Cerner](https://www.cerner.com/)
+This is Manideep, I am software engineer currently working at [Macy's](https://www.macys.com)

 - 🌱 I’m currently learning
    - Machine learning.
    - Building apps with React & React Native
 -  👯 I’m looking to collaborate on new ideas
 -  ⚙️ I use daily: `.java`
+-  Previous companies i worked for:
+   - Cerner
+   - Thoughtlab
+   - Squareoffs
 - I like to
    - 🎮 Games
    - 🌏 Travel